Skip to content

 What is the most famous Chinese proverb?

-Are Chinese proverbs always four characters long?
+Are all Chinese proverbs four characters long?

 What is the difference between 成语 and 谚语?

-谚语 are more like folk sayings used in everyday life.
+成语 are usually fixed expressions with classical roots, while 谚语 are more like folk sayings from everyday life.

 Are Chinese proverbs still used today?